 09 of 32

 Lime Wash Finish

 Refresh your sooty brickwork with limestone.
 After scrubbing her fireplace clean with a brush and white vinegar, Lauren at Blesser House applied a lime wash made from natural limestone.
 The result is a pristine fireplace with a chic, chalky finish.Continue to 10 of 32 below.

 Black and Blue Color Scheme

-The moody living room in a modern farmhouse by Andrew Flesher Interiors pairs navy blue walls with a black brick fireplace.
-The oak mantel and colorful furniture add a little room brightening contrast.Continue to 12 of 33 below.
+The moody living room in this modern farmhouse by Andrew Flesher Interiors pairs navy blue walls with a black brick fireplace.
+The oak mantel and colorful furniture add a little room-brightening contrast.Continue to 11 of 32 below.

 Fake an Antique Brick Finish

 Get the look of antique brickwork with a painting trick by Jennifer Allwood at The Magic Brush.
-To do, she and her team carefully applied gray paint immediately followed by an ebony stain sealer to each brick.
-To bring a graphic element to this project, they didn't paint the mortar.Continue to 13 of 33 below.
+She and her team carefully applied gray paint immediately followed by an ebony stain sealer to each brick.
+To bring a graphic element to this project, they didn't paint the mortar.Continue to 12 of 32 below.